alexware69/Calcula_Pro/README.md

 > For **MacOS**: <kbd>cmd</kbd>+<kbd>shift</kbd>+<kbd>R</kbd>

 > [!TIP]
-> To open Calcula Pro in "Quote Only" mode (Create a shortcut with this command and place it on the desktop):
+> To open Calcula Pro in "Quote Only" mode (Create a shortcut with this command and place it on the desktop.
+Assign permissions as needed):
 > For **Windows**: ```"Calcula Pro.exe" /args --quoteonly```
 > For **MacOS**: ```open /Applications/Calcula\ Pro.app --args -quoteonly```